awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 1. Choose **Create policy**\.

 1. Assign the policy to IAM users or groups\.
-For more information, see [Changing Permissions for an IAM User](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) and [Attaching a Policy to an IAM Group](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_manage_attach-policy.html)\.
+For more information, see [Changing Permissions for an IAM User](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) and [Attaching a Policy to an IAM Group](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_manage_attach-policy.html) in the *IAM User Guide*\.

 After you attach the policy to the IAM user or group account, if a user tries to use a parameter and the user's policy does not allow the user to access a tag for the parameter \(call the GetParameters API\), the system returns an error\.
 The error is similar to the following:

-User: *user\_name* isn't authorized to perform: ssm:GetParameters on resource: *parameter ARN* with the following command\.
+User: *user\_name* isn't authorized to perform: ssm:GetParameters on resource: *parameter\_ARN* with the following command\.

 If a parameter has multiple tags, the user will still receive the access denied error if the user does not have permission to access any one of those tags\.